Sunday, December 17, 2023

 Keir Starmer

 This brings me to the key observation.
-Namely that Keir Starmer is the male at centre of all these females.
+Namely that Keir Starmer is the male at the centre of all these females.
 It's such a strange social dynamic.
 Many, many people are commenting on the fact that Labour look set to win a landslide at the next election, however, few seem to envision what that government will look like.
 It'll be unlike any government in history in its make up in my opinion.

 It also seems quite noteworthy to me that Keir Starmer comes across as slightly camp in his mannerisms.
 It's strangely fitting.
 Like it takes a male with that sort of personality to manage so many women of the hen party type.
 I can't really imagine a more masculine politician keeping such a situation in check.
 Especially after beating two female candidates in the leadership race.
 It's quite a feat.